 While the primary language of instruction is Mandarin, schools must provide at least 1 period of instruction per week for grades 1-6 in the "local language."
-In many areas, this local language is Taiwanese, while in others it might be an indigenous variety Austronesian (see p.
-3 of Language Communication).
+In many areas, this local language is Taiwanese, while in others it might be an indigenous Austronesian variety (see Language and Communication).
 Generally, indigenous Taiwanese have lower educational attainment than the general population.
-Recent reforms aim to reverse this trend by developing an indigenous research center that will develop courses on indigenous culture. among other topics.
+Recent reforms aim to reverse this trend by developing an indigenous research center that will develop courses on indigenous culture, among other topics.
 Further, the MOE is promoting indigenous "experimental" schools to improve educational outcomes among the population.
 Indigenous students have historically received preferential treatment in post-secondary entrance exams, although not as much in vocational and technical areas of study.